 Scratch that DIY Itch

 Okay, so you need to save your ducats to hire an Uber to drive you to and from parties on Halloween.
-It's time to roll up your sleeves and go to town with a needle and thread, your trusty glue gun, and a whole lotta creativity.
+It's time to roll up your sleeves and go to town with a needle and thread, your trusty glue gun, and lotta creativity.
 There is no end to the amazing tutorials you can find online to teach you how to craft simple costumes from garments and everyday items in your home.

 A tablecloth toga secured with Granny's brooch?
 Why not?
 How about masks made from paper plates, paint, and glitter?
 What about a Batman costume consisting of a black umbrella cut in half, with each half sewed between the arm and torso of a black hoodie for wings?
 Perhaps that appliance box could be made to look like a smartphone when you cut it to size, paint it, and decorate it with icons printed out from your computer.